 - Those who've already begun the checkout process on his website but abandoned it without completing a purchase

 People who have already added products to their shopping baskets are more likely to complete a purchase, and therefore are probably more valuable to him.
-In this case, he bids higher for the ad group with this remarketing list.
+In this case, he bids higher for the ad group with this data segment.

-General strategies14.
+General strategies13.
 Broaden your location and language targeting

-Since remarketing can help you reach your ideal customers, you should be able to show them ads no matter where they are on the web.
+Since your data comprised of your website visitors can help you to reach the ideal customers, you should be able to show them ads no matter where they are on the web.
 Your website visitors may be multilingual and may access your website from around the world, so make sure that in your campaign settings you select to target all languages.

 When you choose your location targeting, bear in mind that you should be able to serve customers in the regions that you target.

-Increasing the duration of your list (e.g. from 30 to 60 days) allows you to engage with people who visit your website within the specified time period.
-In most cases, the longer the duration, the more users you'll have on your list.
+Increasing the duration of your data segment (for example, from 30 to 60 days) allows you to engage with people who visit your website within the specified time period.
+In most cases, the longer the duration, the more users you'll have on your segment.

-To potentially increase conversions from your list, you could decrease its membership duration to get only the most recent visitors.
+To potentially increase conversions from your data segment, you could decrease its membership duration to get only the most recent visitors.
 However, decreasing the duration could limit the number of potential customers whom you're able to reach.

 Frequency capping limits the number of times that a person is exposed to an ad per day, which could reduce your impressions.

-Long-term strategies20.
+Long-term strategies18.
 Invest your ad dollars on websites that show results

-If you're spending a large percentage of your budget on one or two websites but aren't getting enough conversions to justify the investment, you could decrease your bid for such a website or exclude the site from your campaign.
+If you're spending a large percentage of your budget on one or two websites but aren't getting enough conversions to justify the investment, you could decrease your bid for this website or exclude the site from your campaign.

 Conversely, if a handful of sites are performing exceptionally well and delivering a low CPA, you may want to increase your bid on these sites.

-Conversion tracking lets you see how many conversions you're getting from your remarketing campaign.
+Conversion Tracking lets you view how many conversions you're getting from a Google Ads campaign.
 You can also evaluate your performance on Display Network sites that showed your ads compared with the performance on the Search network and decide how to bid and optimise based on this data.

-Use a complementary online advertising strategy to attract more people to your website so that you can add them to your list.
-Display and search campaigns are effective ways to achieve this.
+Use a complementary online advertising strategy to attract more people to your website, so that you can add them to your data segment.
+Display and Search campaigns are effective ways to achieve this.